daveseff/Geppetto/README.md

 ```

 Values supplied on the CLI always win, but the config file lets you centralize shared settings (plan/state/template directories) across hosts.

+## Plugins

+Geppetto can load external Python modules to add new operations at runtime.
+List importable modules via `plugin_modules` or point `plugin_dirs` at folders of standalone `.py` files; each module/file should export `register_operations(registry)` to add new operation classes.
+See `docs/custom-plugins.md` for authoring guidance and examples.
+A growing catalog of ready-to-use plugins lives at https://github.com/daveseff/Geppetto_Plugins.